1. Tech fuels the growth.

 In 2016, Sound Transit opened stations in two neighborhoods that have shown robust development.
 In Capitol Hill, developer Gerding Edlen was approved to build a Capitol Hill Station TOD.
 Four seven-story buildings feature 427 market-rate and affordable apartments and almost 60k SF of commercial and community space adjacent to the new station.
 Near the U District stop is MOD Studios, with 201 proposed residences by Evergreen Lodging.
 The success of these two stations might set the tone for future TOD development around the city.

 Apartment construction has long outpaced condos in Seattle; however the demand is there as the wealth of Seattle residents grows and rental rates rise.
 An example of this strong demand is the 374-residence condominium tower Nexus developed by Burrard Group.
 On the first day of reservations, Seattle residents camped out overnight to secure priority pre-sale prices.
 During the preview weekend alone, 244 residences were reserved.

-On the other side of Puget Sound, Bellevue looks to be another spot for condominium growth.
+On the other side of Lake Washington, Bellevue looks to be another spot for condominium growth.
 Bellevue Planning Commission has approved projects like Mirador by Create World Group and Daniels Real Estate Co.
 Its first phase will introduce 162 apartments, with the second phase including 120 condos.
 Another development, ELEV8, by Plus Investment, would add 355 condos in one tower and 435 apartments in the second.

 Downtown Seattle is seeing large-scale condo growth as well.
 The Fana Group is proposing a 48-story tower downtown at 8th and Pine with 395 condos and 178 hotel rooms.
 As the Seattle economy grows, so does its skyline as more towers are approved for development.